nilsteampassnet/nilsteampassnet/definition/_posts/2013-03-24-type-of-users.md

 <div style="message">
-Teampass relies on 3 roles which are Administrator, Manager and User.
+Teampass relies on different roles which are Administrator, Team Manager, Manager, User and Read-Only.
 </div>

 # Administrator